 As you can imagine, the Southwest can get pretty toasty in the summer months, so the winter is a great time to drive the desert and take a canyon hike in more temperate weather.
 There's nothing quite like breathing in the cool morning air, scented with sage, and gazing out over a natural wonder carved over millions of years.

-How to get there: From San Diego, head north towards Riverside, then hop on Interstate 10 E to Highway 62 in order to see Joshua Tree National Park.
+How to get there: To reach the Grand Canyon from San Diego, head north towards Riverside, then hop on Interstate 10 E to Highway 62 in order to see Joshua Tree National Park.
 Once you've explored this picturesque park, get back to I-10 and drive towards Phoenix, AZ.

 There, you'll start heading north along Interstate 17 towards Flagstaff.
 Continue north, taking I-40 to US Route 64 just before Williams and that will take you into the southern entrance to Grand Canyon National Park.